aiforged/docs/docs/depricated-info/settings.md

 ## Connectivity

-{% hint style="info" %}
+!!! info
     The connectivity page is useful when you host AiForged on your own Tenant
-{% endhint %}

 The **Connectivity** page allows the user to change connectivity settings.
 The user can specify: